Skip to content

 KeyApplies toDefaultNotes

-In Home Assistant addon mode, channel defaults are intentionally separated to avoid collisions when multiple addon variants run on the same HAOS host:
+In Home Assistant addon mode, the listener ranges are intentionally separated by channel so that multiple addon variants can co-exist on the same HAOS host without colliding on per-device listener ports:

 Use overrides only when you need: